The MyPillow Guy Really Could Destroy Democracy

 Alas, a happy ending is unlikely.
 He will not, on August 10, find that “the experts” agree with him.
 Some have already provided careful explanations as to why the “packet captures” can’t be what he says they are.
 Others think that the whole discussion is pointless.
 When I called Chris Krebs, the Trump administration’s director of the Cybersecurity and Infrastructure Security Agency, he refused even to get into the question of whether Lindell has authentic data, because the whole proposal is absurd.
 The heavy use of paper ballots, plus all of the postelection audits and recounts, mean that any issues with mechanized voting systems would have been quickly revealed.
 “It’s all part of the grift,” Krebs told me.
 “They’re exploiting the aggrieved audience’s confirmation bias and using scary yet unintelligible imagery to keep the Big Lie alive, despite the absence of any legitimate evidence."

-What will happen when Lindell’s ideological, all-American, predicted-in-a-dream absolute certainty runs into a wall of skepticism, disbelief, or—even worse—disinterest?
+What will happen when Lindell’s ideological, all-American, predicted-in-a-dream absolute certainty runs into a wall of skepticism, disbelief, or—even worse—indifference?
 If history is anything to go by … nothing.
 Nothing will happen.
 He will not admit he is wrong; he will not stop believing.
 He will not understand that he was conned out of the millions he has spent “validating” fake data.
 (One has to admire the salesmanship of the tech grifters who talked him into all of this, assuming they exist.)
 He will not understand that his company is having trouble with retailers because so many people are repulsed by his ideas.
 He will not understand that people attack him because they think what he says is dangerous and could lead to violence.
 He will instead rail against the perfidy of the media, the left, the Communists, and China.

 Certainly he will not stop believing that Trump won the 2020 election.
 The apocalypse has been variously predicted for the year 500, based on the dimensions of Noah’s Ark; the year 1033, on the 1,000th anniversary of Jesus’s birth; and the year 1600, by Martin Luther no less; as well as variously by Jehovah’s Witnesses, Nostradamus, and Aum Shinrikyo, among many others.
 When nothing happened—the world did not end; the messiah did not arrive—did any of them throw in the towel and stop believing?
 Of course not.